MahmoudHzn/HR/README.md

 - The underlying data source is not visible in this preview
 - Some metrics may be calculated from the raw data (e.g., attrition rate is likely calculated as Total Attrition/Total Employees)

-For questions about this dashboard, please contact the HR analytics team.
-# HR Analysis Dashboard - README

-## Overview
-This HR dashboard provides insights into employee demographics, attrition, job satisfaction, and departmental metrics.
-It helps organizations track workforce trends, identify retention challenges, and analyze employee satisfaction.

 ---